 Children who hold British or Irish citizenship do not need to apply but, as mentioned above, if a child was born in the UK, it doesn’t necessarily mean that the child has British citizenship.

 Children or their parent / guardian can apply for the EU Settlement Scheme if the child is an EU, EEA or Swiss citizen or if the parent or guardian (or their spouse or civil partner) is an EU, EEA or Swiss citizen.
 While other adults who are responsible for a child or are aware of a child’s circumstances may not be able to make an application on a child’s behalf, action still needs to be taken.

-If a child lives in the UK but their parent / guardian does not, they may be eligible to apply under the EU Settlement Scheme.
+If a child lives in the UK but their parent / guardian does not, they may be eligible to apply.
 Additionally, if the parents / guardians aren’t eligible to apply themselves, they can still apply on a child’s behalf.

 If both parent / guardian and child need to apply for the EU Settlement Scheme, they will be able to link applications.
 The parent / guardian should apply first, then apply for the child / children they are responsible first, then link the applications.